Distributed Hypothesis Testing over a Noisy Channel: Error-exponents Trade-off

 \subsection{Background}

-The information-theoretic study of DHT problems under communication constraints was initiated by Berger in \cite{Berger_1979}.
-The first rigorous analysis of the same was performed by Ahlswede and Csisz\'{a}r in \cite{Ahlswede-Csiszar} for DHT over a noiseless channel.
-Therein, the objective is to characterize the maximum asymptotic value of the exponent of the type II error probability, known as the \textit{type II error-exponent} (T2EE), subject to a fixed constraint on the type I error probability.
-The authors establish several fundamental results including a lower bound on the optimal T2EE, and a \textit{strong converse} which shows that the optimal T2EE is independent of the type I error probability constraint.
-Furthermore, a single-letter characterization of the optimal T2EE is obtained for a special case of HT known as \textit{testing against independence} (TAI), in which the joint distribution factors as a product of the marginal distributions under the alternate hypothesis.
-Improved lower bounds on the T2EE were later obtained by Han and Shimokawa et. al. in \cite{Han} and \cite{Shimokawa}, respectively, and the strong converse was extended to zero-rate settings by Shalaby and Papamarcou \cite{Shalaby-pap}.
-While all the above mentioned works focus on the characterization of T2EE, the trade-off between the exponents of both the type I and type II error probabilities in the same setting was first explored by Han and Kobayashi \cite{HK-1989}.
+Distributed statistical inference problems were first conceived in~\cite{Berger_1979} and the information-theoretic study of DHT over a noiseless channel was first investigated in~\cite{Ahlswede-Csiszar}, where the objective is to characterize the Stein's exponent $\kappa_{\mathrm{se}}(\epsilon)$, i.e., the optimal \textit{type II error-exponent} subject to the type I error probability constrained to be at most $\epsilon \in (0,1)$.
+The authors therein established a multi-letter characterization of this quantity including a strong converse, which shows that $\kappa_{\mathrm{se}}(\epsilon)$ is independent of $\epsilon$.
+Furthermore, a single-letter characterization of $\kappa_{\mathrm{se}}(\epsilon)$ is obtained for a special case of HT known as \textit{testing against independence} (TAI), in which the joint distribution factors as a product of the marginal distributions under the alternative hypothesis.
+Improved lower bounds on $\kappa_{\mathrm{se}}(\epsilon)$ were subsequently obtained in~\cite{Han,Shimokawa}, respectively, and the strong converse was extended to zero-rate settings~\cite{Shalaby-pap}.
+While all the aforementioned works focus on $\kappa_{\mathrm{se}}(\epsilon)$, the trade-off between the exponents of both the type I and type II error probabilities in the same setting was first explored in~\cite{HK-1989}.